pqle/pqle.github.io/_pages/research.md

 I am working on translating behavioral science to real-world interventions.
 My colleagues and I are piloting an intervention that aims to help farmers align their conservation values with sustainable farming practices (e.g., cover-cropping).
 I have also helped to develop a novel text-messaging smoking cessation protocol for low SES smokers—a group that is generally non-responsive to most treatments.
 Results revealed that smokers react more positively to our motivational messages that expand scope (i.e., connect in-the-moment cigarette cravings to broader values and goals) relative to those that prompt emotion reappraisal (i.e., mentally transforming smoking cues to “cool” associated cravings), and prefer to receive the former as a cessation intervention.

 ### Relevant papers
+- **Le, P.Q.**, & Fujita, K. (2025).
+Matching construal level to regulatory scope in persuasion.
+In J.D.
+Teeny, A. Luttrell, and R.E.
+Petty (Eds.), _The Handbook of Personalized Persuasion: Theory and Application_.
+Taylor & Francis, Routledge.
 - **Le, P.Q.**, Libby, L.K., Stewart-Hill, S.A., Ivy, V., & Eibach, R.P. (in prep).
 Functions of storyteller’s mental visual perspective in social communication.
 - Smith, B.J., **Le, P.Q.**, Nguyen, T., Wilson, S., Cheung, B., Fujita, K., & Berkman, E.T. (in prep).
 Motivational messages to quit smoking: Comparing high-level construal and downregulation strategies.
 - Dillman-Hasso, N., Wilson, R., Shaffer-Morrison, C.D., Chestnut, G., **Le, P.Q.**, & Fujita, K. (in progress).
 Using motivation science to promote conservation practices within farmers in Ohio.